 Materiality Opinions of stakeholders were gathered from internal and external stakeholders engagement and we have reviewed and determined the material ESG aspects to the Group.
 Balance To provide an unbiased assessment of the Group and report not only the progress of sustainability development, but also the future plans.
 Quantitative Quantitative key performance indicators are used to monitor the sustainability progress and results of target implementation.
-Consistency Unless otherwise stated, the ESG report adopted consistent methodology from time to time.
+Consistency Unless otherwise stated, the ESG report adopted consistent methodology.